vigna/epserde-rs/README.md

 the deserialization type is defined recursively, replacement can happen at any depth level.
 For example, a field of type `A = Vec<Vec<Vec<usize>>>` will be deserialized as a `A = Vec<Vec<&[usize]>>`.

-This approach makes it possible to write ε-serde-aware structures that hide completely from the user the substitution.
+This approach makes it possible to write ε-serde-aware structures that hides completely from the user the substitution.
 A good example is the `CompactArray` structure from [`sux-rs`](http://crates.io/sux/), which exposes an array of fields of fixed bit width using (usually) a `Vec<usize>` as backend.
 If you have your own struct and one of the fields is of type `A`, when serializing your struct with `A` equal to `CompactArray<Vec<usize>>`, upon ε-copy deserialization you will get a version of your struct with `CompactArray<&[usize]>`.
 All this will happen under the hood because `CompactArray` is ε-serde-aware, and in fact you will not even notice the difference, because you will access the same methods of `CompactArray` before and after.